Home Depot Background Check: How It Works (& What Not To Do)

 Provide as much information as possible when requested to make the process go smoothly.
 Double check your submission to make sure you haven’t made any mistakes when providing your data.

-Run a personal background check through a free criminal background check option available or a third-party search agency to see what shows up on record.
+Use a free criminal background check or a third-party search agency to run a personal background check and see what appears on your record.
 This will help the applicant prepare for any potential negative marks on the report.
 A personal background report can also help a person learn if there is an outstanding warrant or other matter that needs attention.

 A person can also get a free credit report from each credit reporting agency each year.
 Running a credit history can help those applying for positions that require a credit report prepare for what may appear.